Scyllaly/hcaptcha/README.md

 # hCaptcha
+The hCaptcha is a human-computer verification product that replaces Google reCapatcha.
+It has high performance, high availability and high recognition, especially suitable for regions with poor network quality, such as East Asia, the Middle East.
+Many well-known companies are using the hCaptcha solution.

 The package is one of the recommended package on [the official developer guide of HCaptcha](https://github.com/hCaptcha/hcaptcha-integrations-list#laravel).
 No malicious code, ensuring the security of your development supply chain.

 - Purchase a [VPS](https://bwh88.net/aff.php?aff=20075) for developing and deploying applications.